LouisKlimek/HeadlessDetectJS/README.md

 This JavaScript library is only going to test and provide a score for the likelihood of a user using a HEADLESS BROWSER and NOT BROWSER AUTOMATION in general.

+Logo made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a>
 <!-- GETTING STARTED -->
 ## Getting Started

 ### Installation

-1. Get the `headlessDetect.js` file and put in your Project Folder.
+1. Get the `headlessDetect.js` file and put it in your Project Folder.

 2. Link to it in the HTML of your Website.
 ```